dsa-ntc/birminghamdsa.github.io/_pages/our-work.md

 permalink: /our-work/
 ---

+TODO: Get content from Birmingham DSA for this page

 Want to get involved with our work?
 Check out our [calendar](../calendar) to attend a meeting!

 ### Disability Solidarity